 The Default Mode Network: Identity and Narrative Reconstruction

 When you think “I am a high performer” or “I am someone who controls my circumstances,” that’s your DMN speaking.
-It’s encoding identity through neural patterns.
+The network is encoding identity through neural patterns.

 Severe physical trauma shatters this narrative.
 The person who “couldn’t be seriously injured” was just crushed.
 The person who was “in control” was controlled entirely by external forces.